ynput/ayon-documentation/website/docs/addon_resolve_artist.md

 Hit `Create ...` and then select the family to **Create Publishable Clip**.

-You can leave `Use only clips with Chocolate clip colors` to publish only the selection.
+You can leave `Use only clips with Chocolate clip colors` enabled to publish only the selection.

 The Product name can stay as it is, it is not going to be used because each clip will generate it's own name.